brianbills21/profit-trailer/Anderson Strat with EMAGAIN/README.md

  BTW, don't panic when you see PT start buying up everything in site and leaving you with a low BTC balance,

- it cleares the bags in less than a day.
+ it clears the bags in less than a day.

  Oh and, if you want to HODL a percentage of you BTC without spending it all, here are some parameters: